When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Overview of therapeutic approaches we may use (psychodynamic, CBT, integrative)

-You can also ask any questions about the therapeutic process, frequency of sessions, confidentiality, or how we might structure our work together.
+You can also ask any questions about the therapy process, frequency of sessions, confidentiality, or how we might structure our work together.

 Schedule Your Therapy Consultation Today